rtmlp/file-system-monitor/README.md

 # file-system-monitor
-Monitor the file systems using inotify-tools
+Monitor the file systems using inotify-tools and notify about any updates using the `monitor_ebooks.sh`